-In USD December 31, 2014 Unaudited December 31, 2013 Unaudited
+December 31, 2015 Unaudited December 31, 2014 Unaudited

-Primary capital 11,530,387 11,522,185
+Primary capital 10,879,678 11,530,387

-Additional capital
+Additional capital - -

-Total capital 11,530,387 11,522,185
+Total capital 10,879,678 11,530,387

-Risk weighted assets 56,639,325 54,978,910
+Risk weighted assets 61,623,959 56,639,325

-Statutory capital ratio (%) 20% 21%
+Statutory capital ratio (%) 18% 20%

 Minimum required statutory capital ratios 10% 10%

-No breaches No breaches

-Compliance with the minimum share capital and during the year ended during the year ended

-total capital requirements December 31, 2014 December 31, 2013
+Compliance with the minimum share capital and total capital requirements No breaches during the year ended December 31, 2015 No breaches during the year ended December 31, 2014

 The Management Board reviews the capital structure on a semi-annual basis.
 The adequacy of the Organization's capital is set and monitored using the ratios established by CBA.
 As a part of this review, the Board considers the cost of capital and the risks associated with each class of capital.
 Based on recommendations of the Board, the Organization balances its overall capital structure through payment of dividends, new share issues as well as the issue of new debt or the redemption of existing debt.
-In addition the Organization manages its capital in order to meet covenant requirements.
+In addition, the Organization manages its capital in order to meet covenant requirements.

-24. Risk management
+26. Risk management